 See the following sections for specific content guidelines.
 Pre-proposals that omit required materials or exceed page limits are considered non-compliant and may be rejected without review.
-Proposers can review the NASA-Specific proposal guidelines.
+Proposers can review the NASA Guidebook for Proposers for NASA-specific proposal guidelines.